codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 1. Enter the commit message and then select **Commit**.
 1. In the **Delivery Pipelines** page to which you are redirected, verify that your pipeline is displayed.

-  Behind the scenes, we have committed the pipeline to your Git repository, and are syncing the resources to your cluster.
+  Behind the scenes, we committed the pipeline to your Git repository, and synced the resources to your cluster.
   It may take a few seconds for the Git-to-cluster sync to complete, and then your pipeline should be displayed.

 ### Trigger the pipeline with a Git commit event